Integral period relations and congruences: Introduction

 relates $s$ and $1-s$.
 The special value at $s=1$ is critical if and only if $\alpha$ is even (that is, $\nu=1$).
 However, there are precise rationality and even integrality results.
 If $\alpha$ is an even Dirichlet character of conductor prime to $N$, let $G(\alpha)$ be the Gauss sum associated to $\alpha$ and $K_f(\alpha)$ be the field generated over $K_f$ by the values of $\alpha$. we have

 (see \cite{St80} and \cite{H90}).
 See Section \ref{sectManinCongruence} below for the precise definition of the Manin periods $\Omega_{f}^{+}$ and $\Omega_{f}^{-}$.
 Concerning integrality results, we will assume that $\alpha$ is quadratic but not necessarily even (although when $\alpha$ is even, it does not need to be quadratic to prove integrality of these values).
 These integrality statements were established by Hida \cite{H99} for $\alpha$ even or odd (the periods are different in the odd case, as expected, since it is a non-critical value).
-He also formulated a Conjecture \cite[Conjecture 5.1]{H99} relating this value to the cardinality of the non base change congruence module of $C_1$-type.